rails/rails/guides/source/performance_testing.md

 ##### Configure and Install

-The following will install Ruby in your home directory's +/rubygc+ directory.
+The following will install Ruby in your home directory's `/rubygc` directory.
-Make sure to replace +&lt;homedir&gt;+ with a full patch to your actual home directory.
+Make sure to replace `&lt;homedir&gt;` with a full patch to your actual home directory.

 ```bash